blankoworld/makefly/doc/THEMES.md

     <li><a href="${BLOG_URL}/${POSTDIR_NAME}/${POSTDIR_INDEX}">${POST_LIST_TITLE}</a></li>
     <li><a href="${BLOG_URL}/${TAGDIR_NAME}/${TAGDIR_INDEX}">${TAG_LIST_TITLE}</a></li>${ABOUT_LINK}

-You can adapt **template/monochromed/header.tmpl** to integrate the menu in place of **nav** tag.
+You can adapt the **template/monochromed/header.tmpl** file to integrate the menu in place of **nav** tag.

 Note that the ABOUT\_LINK variable needs the **template/monochromed/menu.about.tmpl** file.
-You can copy those from *template/base/menu.about.tmpl*.
+Copy those from *template/base/menu.about.tmpl*.

 #### Some problems appears with the CSS

 Now you have a menu and use it you see that CSS is not available for all pages.
 This is because of the fact that all CSS and JS links are relative.
 They refers to *css/style.css* for an example.
+And each page don't have the same depth into our blog tree.

 To avoid this kind of problem we recommand in ${PROJECTNAME} to use absolute path.
 But how to add our blog URL in each CSS and JS files?
 We use variables.
 That way, you can add BLOG\_URL variable in your CSS/JS files (located in **template/monochromed/static** directory) to complete all links.
 For an example in **template/monochromed/static/js/init.js** file replace: